alliedvision/ti-edgeai/README.md

 ```

 Second change is in the get_input_str function of gst_wrapper.py module where the corresponding gst pipeline is set according to the instructions in the previous setup.
+This file is located under /opt/edge_ai_apps/apps_python/.
 You can see the modularity of the code when we add additional input sources to make it easy for customers add different types of cameras.

 ```
 def get_input_str(input):